This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Aplastic anemia is when your body stops making new red blood cells (RBCs), white blood cells (WBCs), and platelets.
-RBCs, WBCs, and platelets are made in the bone marrow.
+Aplastic anemia is when your body stops making new red blood cells, white blood cells, and platelets.
+Red blood cells, white blood cells, and platelets are made in the bone marrow.
 Bone marrow is soft, spongy tissue inside the bone.
-RBCs carry oxygen to all the organs and tissues of your body.
-WBCs help your body fight infection by attacking and killing germs.
+Red blood cells carry oxygen to all the organs and tissues of your body.
+White blood cells help your body fight infection by attacking and killing germs.
 Platelets stop the bleeding when you are cut or injured.

 What causes aplastic anemia?

 The cause of aplastic anemia may not be known.
 You may have been born with aplastic anemia.
-One of the following may have damaged your bone marrow and caused aplastic anemia:
+Any of the following may have damaged your bone marrow and caused aplastic anemia:

 - Radiation or chemotherapy treatments